 Living Learning Communities

-Living Learning Communities (LLC) at Texas Woman’s University provide learning opportunities outside of the classroom that strengthen student intellectual and personal growth.
-Two key communities, Neighbors Educated Together (NET) and First Year Connections (FYC) are centered around an academic or special interest theme and are structured for students to have a high degree of involvement in the program.
+Living Learning Communities (LLC) at Texas Woman's University provide learning opportunities outside of the classroom that strengthen intellectual and personal growth.
+Communities are centered around an academic or special interest theme and are structured for students to have a high degree of involvement in the program.

 Living Learning Communities help students succeed academically and build a community of friends while providing a way for students to get involved in campus life.